 How to Avoid Attracting Bears

 Think like a bear, and remove anything that could smell good (to a bear) or look like food.
 Remember bears can smell food from miles away.
-Bears also have great memories, and once they’ve found good around a home, they will check out other homes in hopes of finding more.
+Bears also have great memories, and once they’ve found food around a home, they will check out other homes in hopes of finding more.
 Here’s how to make sure they don’t find anything at your place.

 Store garbage inside a sturdy building, bear-resistant container or enclosure.